2 Month Expedition

 In Partnership with the Fijian Ministry of Youth and Sports

-Through fun and engaging collaboration with young Fijians of a similar age to yourself, we explore new perspectives, ideas and innovation to achieve the UN Sustainable Development Goals.
-This element of project adds capacity to existing initiatives run by the Min of Y&S and local charities in remote areas.
+Through collaborative workshops with young Fijians of a similar age to yourself (18-30 yrs) we explore new perspectives, ideas and innovations to achieve the UN Sustainable Development Goals.
+This element of the project adds capacity to existing initiatives run by the Min of Y&S and local charities in remote areas.

 Take part in a diverse range of physical activity sessions.
-From sharing ideas for team sports with Fijian youth groups, to introducing yoga or Zumba for community members to inspiring kids with fun sports and games.
+From sharing ideas for team sports with Fijian youth groups, to introducing new activities.

 Promote discussion of rising mental health issues and the prevalence of stigma.
 Learn about positive messages of mental wellbeing and consider support structures that can be implemented with cultural sensitivity, both globally and locally.